open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: Array<int> CoreServices::getAvailableRecordNodeIds()

-    Returns an array of IDs for Record Nodes currently in the signal chain.
+    :returns: An array of IDs for Record Nodes currently in the signal chain.

 .. function:: void CoreServices::setRecordingDirectoryBasename(String dir)

-    Sets new basename for the recording directory (does not affect prepend/append text)
+    Sets new basename for the recording directory (does not affect prepend/append text).

+    :param dir: The recording directory basename (overrides the auto-generated date string).

 .. function:: String CoreServices::getRecordingDirectoryName()

-    Returns the full name of the current recording directory (empty string if none has started)
+    :returns: The full name of the current recording directory (or empty string if no recording has been started yet).

 .. function:: void CoreServices::createNewRecordingDirectory()

-    Creates new directory the next time recording is started.
+    Instructs all Record Ndodes to create a new directory the next time recording is started.

 .. function:: String CoreServices::getRecordingDirectoryPrependText()

-    Set the text to be prepended to the name of newly created recording directories.
+    :returns: The text that will be prepended to the basename of newly created recording directories.

 .. function:: String CoreServices::getRecordingDirectoryAppendText()

-    Set the text to be appended to the name of newly reated recording directories.
+    :returns: The text that will be appended to the basename of newly created recording directories.

 .. function:: void CoreServices::setRecordingDirectoryPrependText(String text)

-    Set the text to be prepended to the name of newly created recording directories.
+    Sets the text to be prepended to the basename of newly created recording directories.

+    :param text: The text to prepend.

 .. function:: void CoreServices::setRecordingDirectoryAppendText(String text)

-    Set the text to be appended to the name of newly created recording directories.
+    Sets the text to be appended to the basename of newly created recording directories.

-    :param text: The
+    :param text: The text to append.

 .. function:: bool CoreServices::allRecordNodesAreSynchronized()

-    Returns :code:`true` if all Record Nodes are in a "synchronized" state.
+    :returns: :code:`true` if all Record Nodes are in a "synchronized" state.
 A Record Node is synchronized if it only has one data stream as input, or if all of its incoming streams share a hardware sync line that has received at least two events.